pegnet/LXRHash/README.md

 not nearly enough testing has been done to use as a fundamental part in cryptography or security.
 For fun, it would be cool to do such testing.

+## LXRPoW
+After having deployed the LXRHash in the PegNet, a few optimizations became apparent in the way LXRHash is computed, leading to some much more complex code.
+The other observation is that LXRHash is pretty slow by design (to make PoW CPU bound), but quite a number of use cases don't need PoW, but really just need to validate data matches the hash.
+So using LXRHash as a hashing function isn't as desirable as simply using it as a PoW function.

+The someone obvious conclusion is that in fact we can use Sha256 as the hash function for applications, and only use the LXR approach as a PoW measure.
+So in this case, what we do is change how we compute the PoW of a hash.
+So instead of simply looking at the high order bits and saying that the greater the value the greater the difficulty (or the lower the value the lower the difficulty) we instead define an expensive function to calculate the PoW.

+### Representing PoW as a nice standard sized value
+Now that we are using a function to compute the PoW, we can also easily standardize the size of the difficulty.
+Since bytes that are all 0xFF or all 0x00 are pretty much wasted, we can simply count them and combine that count with the following bytes.
+This encoding is compact and easily compared to other difficulties in a standard size with plenty of resolution.
+So with PoW represented as a large number, the bigger the more difficult, the following rules are followed.
+Where bit 0 is most significant, and bit 63 is least significant:

+* Bits 0-3 Count of leading 0xFF bytes
+* Bits 4-63 bits of the following bytes

+For example, given the hash: ffffff7312334c442bf42625f7856fe0d50e4aa45c98d7a391c016b89e242d94 the difficulty is 37312334c442bf42

+The computation counts the leadding bytes with a value of 0xFF, then calculates the uint64 value of the next 8 bytes.
+The count is combined with the following bytes by shifting the 8 bytes right by 4, and adding the count shifted left by 60

+As computing power grows, more significant bits of the hash can be used to represent the difficulty.
+At a minimum, difficulty is represented by 4 bits 0x0  plus the following 0 + 60 bits => 60 bits of accuracy.
+At the maximum, difficulty is represented by 4 bits 0xF plus the following 60 bits => 120 + 60 = 180 bits of accuracy.

+### Advantages
+Sha256 is very well tested as a cryptographic function, with excellent waterfall properties (meaning odds are very close to 50% that any change in the input will flit any particular bit in the resulting hash).
+Hashing the data being mined by the miners is pretty fast.
+If an application chooses to use a different hashing function, that's okay as well.

 ## Testing
 To run the LXRHash benchmark test:
 ```shell